3 die in Jammu due to incessant rains

-Srinagar: Heavy rainfall on Tuesday wreaked havoc in Jammu with three people losing their lives in flash flood.
+Srinagar: Heavy rainfall on Tuesday wreaked havoc in Jammu and other parts of the J&K UT with nine people losing their lives in flash floods.

+A major landslide in Ardhkwari near the Vaishno Devi shrine left multiple people dead and injured.

 The incessant rains led to landslides and flash floods.